 British Patient Capital has invested £30m into Northern Gritstone, a North of England venture capital firm.

-British Patient Capital, a division of the state-owned British Business Bank, secured the new capital after its £215m raise, which included contributions from the Greater Manchester Pension Fund and West Yorkshire Pension Fund.
+Northern Gritstone secured the new capital after its £215m raise, which included contributions from the Greater Manchester Pension Fund and West Yorkshire Pension Fund.

-Northern Gritstone backs spinouts from universities in Leeds, Manchester and Sheffield and other startups in the region.
+It backs spinouts from universities in Leeds, Manchester and Sheffield and other startups in the region.

 Duncan Johnson, chief executive of Northern Gritstone, said: “British Patient Capital’s investment is not only a testament to the power of Northern Gritstone’s mission to support science-led spinouts in the North of England and an endorsement of our ‘profit with purpose’ investment philosophy, but will also strengthen our ability to deliver against these ambitions.”